jagdeepsingh/paygate-ruby/README.md

 Apart from these it also responds to `message` and `body`.

+### 3 Javascript helpers

+`paygate-ruby` also provides a Javascript class `Paygate` with some helper functions that can be used in your Javascript e.g.

+- _openPayApiForm_ - Returns the payment form
+- _openPayApiScreen_ - Returns the screen for paygate API response
+- _findInputByName_ - Find an input field in payment form by name.
+Pass the _camelCased_ form of field names from section 1.2 above as arguments.
+- _responseCode_
+- _responseMessage_
+- _tid_
+- _profileNo_
+- _fillInput_ - Accepts input name (_camelCased_) and a value to set
+- _submitForm_ - Makes a call to PayGate API with the payment form inputs

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.